theborakompanioni/bitcoin-spring-boot-starter/readme.md

 #### bitcoin-mqtt
 A module containing a spring boot starter for a broker publishing Bitcoin ZeroMQ messages via MQTT.

+#### spring-lnurl-auth
+A module containing classes and spring security configurations for authentication with [lnurl-auth](https://github.com/fiatjaf/lnurl-rfc).

 ## Examples
 Besides, that most starter modules also have their own example applications, there are also stand-alone example applications showing basic usage of the functionality provided by these modules.